github-education-resources/GitHubGraduation-2021/_data/joshnatis/joshnatis.md

 ---
 name: Josh Natis
 institution: CUNY Hunter College
-quote: You are Not Expected to Understand This
+quote: /* You are not expected to understand this */
 github_user: joshnatis
 ---